France’s less-experienced team is cautious about facing Uruguay, known for their aggressive style of play

 Jelonch commented on the regional preference for football, saying, “It’s a football region, which is what you think when you come from the south-west.
 We’re very pleased to see all the rugby fans here, and we’ll do our best to provide them with the best possible spectacle.”

-One thought on “France’s less-experienced team is cautious about facing Uruguay, known for their aggressive style of play
+1 thoughts on “France’s less-experienced team is cautious about facing Uruguay, known for their aggressive style of play

 Leave a Reply